Prabhjot-Sethi/tungsten-sc-open/README.md

-# Open Contrail neccessary ports on AWS
+# Open Tungsten Fabric neccessary ports on AWS

-This tool alows to automatically open ports neccessary for Contrail on AWS in every Security Group attached do cluster resources.
+This tool alows to automatically open ports neccessary for Tungsten Fabric on AWS in every Security Group attached do cluster resources.

 ## Build

 In order to build this tool use `go build .` command.
-Afterwards, you should have binary *contrail-sc-open* which is compiled tool.
+Afterwards, you should have binary *tungsten-sc-open* which is compiled tool.

 ## Requirements